mlohajner/RRALLOC/README.md

 * The new per-inode atomic cursor correctly maintains intra-file locality without relying on the previous global hash-array lookup.
 * Performance and correctness of the existing allocator are preserved.

+See the [real-world test comparison](7)%20real%20world%20test/README.md) for results on a full-size, real-world workload (Linux kernel tree copy + repeated overwrite cycles), alongside the regular allocator for direct comparison.

 ---